|Deletions are marked like this.||Additions are marked like this.|

 Here you can learn the basics of Google Calendar.

 To create a new Calender you have to log into your domain.
 If there is no domain for your institute, you can create one here: http://www.google.com/a/cpanel/domain/new

 There is an excellent online help within Google Calendar - perfect to get you started.
 The best way to learn how to handle it, is just by jumping in feet-first.

 There are some important things to take into account in connection with security:

 It is really important, that you know with whom you want to share your calendar.

-It is important, that you protect your personal calendar ID from unauthorized people.
+It is also of vital importance, that you protect your personal calendar ID from unauthorized people.
 For the simple reason, that if they know the calendar ID, they can destroy the calendar file, even if it's only shared with individuals on your domain.
 There is no need for it to be public, for this to happen.

 You can see your calendar ID in the calendar settings: